johnkegz/greateducators-app/Readme.md

 * Sign up
 * SIgn in
 * Create story
-* Link to redirect to the Great educator's website
 ```

 #### NB

 * The stories created cannot be seen in the news feed until approved by the admin.

-## Deployment

-The app is deployed on google play store
-Can be accessed using this link `https://play.google.com/store/apps/details?id=com.greateducators`

 ## Built With